ai2ys/Covid-19-EDA/README.md

     * Confirmed cases
     * Deaths
 * Top X
-    * Plotting the reported cases of the X (here: 10) countries with the highest absolute case numbers
+    * Plotting the reported cases of the X (here: 10) countries with the highest absolute number of reported cases
 * Y scale
     * Linear
     * Logatrithmic using base 10